 Holidays in Waidbruck

-During the Middle Ages, the area was a popular stop for travelers and pilgrims on the way to the south.
-Due to its central position Waidbruck is still today an ideal starting point for excursions in all directions – by bike and on foot through the surrounding mountains or with skis to the skiing regions of Seiser Alm and Gröden.
+During the Middle Ages, the area was a popular stop for travellers and pilgrims on the way to the south.
+Thanks to its central position, Waidbruck is an ideal starting point for excursions in all directions still today – be it by car, by train or by bike.

 Via the train station next to the centre of Waidbruck, you can easily and quickly get to the worth-seeing cities of Bozen, Klausen and Brixen.

 During the warm season, the surrounding mountain landscape invites to extensive hikes and mountain bike tours.
 Visit Gröden in the heart of the Dolomites and hike over the famous Seiser Alm.
 The family-friendly Eisacktal cycle path is perfect for both kids and adults.